cdapio/cdap/cdap-docs/included-applications/source/etl/custom.rst

 Plugin Packaging and Deployment
 ===============================

-To package and deploy your plugin, follow the instructions describe in the :ref:`Plugin Packaging and Deployment Guide <plugins-deployment>`.
+To package and deploy your plugin, follow the instructions in the :ref:`Plugin Packaging and Deployment Guide <plugins-deployment>`.

 By using one of the ``etl-plugin`` Maven archetypes, your project will be set up to generate